Toyota Corolla Cross: Europe

 The Corolla Cross went on sale in 2022 to compete in the C-segment SUV space.
 Built in Japan, the European market Corolla Cross is powered by a 2.0-litre M20A-FXS hybrid petrol engine with a combined output of 146 kW.
 An all-wheel drive model (AWD-i) is available with an additional rear electric motor producing 30.6 kW.
 It is equipped with the Japanese-model headlight and taillight clusters, while equipment list included panoramic roof, 12.3-inch instrument panel and a 10.5-inch central display.

+The facelifted Cross Corolla was debuted in Europe in May 2025 with the High and GR Sport trims.

 Americas

 Brazil

 The Corolla Cross was revealed in Brazil on 12 March 2021.
-Locally manufactured at the Sorocaba plant, it is powered by either a direct-injected 2.0-litre M20A-FKB flex fuel petrol engine for XR and XRE grade levels, or a 1.8-litre 2ZR-FXE hybrid flex fuel unit for XRV and XRX grade levels.
+Locally manufactured at the Sorocaba plant, it is powered by either a direct-injected 2.0-litre M20A-FKB flex fuel petrol engine for XR and XRE trim levels, or a 1.8-litre 2ZR-FXE hybrid flex fuel unit for XRV and XRX trim levels.
 Toyota targeted the hybrid version to contribute 30 percent of Corolla Cross total sales in the country.
 It is also exported to 22 countries in Latin America and the Caribbean.

+The facelifted model debuted in Brazil in April 2024, with four trim levels: XR, XRE, XRX and GR Sport, with the same engine options from the pre-facelift model.

+Colombia

+The Corolla Cross was introduced to the Colombian market in May 2021.
+It is imported from Brazil and available in both petrol and hybrid versions.